Personal Injury Lawyers Serving the Entire U.S.

 Military veterans risked their lives to defend America’s freedoms.
 They deserve honor, respect, and high-quality medical treatments if they are sick or struggling.
 Thankfully, the VA allows those who have served in the military to receive care specifically tailored to veterans’ issues.
 With the Bipartisan Sergeant First Class Heath Robinson Honoring Our PACT Act of 2022, Veterans are close than ever to getting a full array of health and benefits options, whether for burn pits, mesothelioma, or toxic exposure such as Camp Lejeune water contamination.

 For the services that the VA does not cover, veterans can seek treatment from traditional health care providers.
 There are also veteran-centered therapy programs, support groups, and advocacy organizations to help in all aspects of recovery.

-If you or someone you love has served in the military — and is now facing mental or physical health issues — these resources can help you get back on their feet.
+If you or someone you love has served in the military — and is now facing mental or physical health issues — these resources can help you get back on your feet.

 Hello, we're sorry to barge in, but we are available to answer your questions.